cineengine/cineengine-docs/index.md

 ---
 layout: default
-title: Cine Engine Documents' Home
+title: Cine Engine Knowledge base
 nav_order: 1
 description: "Cine Engine is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 permalink: /